craigsapp/humlib/index.md

 Example
 =============

-Here is a short example program that uses the minHumdrum library to convert a Humdrum file into a MIDI-like listing of notes.
+Here is a short program that uses the minHumdrum library to convert a Humdrum file into a MIDI-like listing of notes.

 ```cpp